projectcontour/contour/design/httpproxy-conflict.md

 Contour currently invalidates the entire resource if a configuration error is encountered which can cause downtime for specific routes or even the entire virtual host.

-When processing HTTPProxy objects, it turns out some problems should not stop the rest of the object from being processed.
+When processing HTTPProxy objects, some problems should not stop the rest of the object from being processed.
-To distinguish between fatal-for-processing and not, we propose calling the former Errors, and the latter Warnings.

-### Personas

-There are two main personas that interact with this conflict design document:

-- User: A request to an application, routing through Envoy looking to access whatever resource an application running in Kubernetes should serve.
-This user is not aware of how the application is deployed or that it uses Kubernetes or Contour.
-- ResourceOwner: Someone to manages an HTTPProxy resource inside the Kubernetes cluster configuring the Route/Service combination to allow users of the application to access.
+Contour will set an object to be status `Error` if the request response to the `User` is changed from what is configured.
+Contour will set a `Warning` when the object has an issue, but the response a `User` sees when accessing the application for which the resource is configured is not modified.

 ## Goals
 - Serve valid traffic configurations if portions of the spec are invalid